 Don’t just use AI to make things more efficient: make them better, have a vision

 Our initial goal was to save money during the review stage which we achieved.
 During the project we discovered that this is useful but the transformational benefits came from enabling the business to use the data they’ve collected more effectively.
-The KAI application has unlocked data for users across the business.
+Superconductor has unlocked data for users across the business.
 Videos, defects and images are immediately accessible in a way they never were before.
 Condition data is expensive to collect; irrespective of whether it’s done using a drone, helicopter or on foot.
 Gathering images or video for a single tower costs hundreds of pounds.
 The subsequent review and assessment process is less than 10% of the total cost.